apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ---

+## August 2024 - _Steamroller_ by Phoebe Bridgers

+After listening to her for a few years at this point, I am finally beginning my entrance into the Phoebe Bridgers rabbit hole.
+There are a few old Phoebe Bridgers performances online where she performs some of the older (sometimes unreleased) songs.
+And boy, all of them are _sad_.
+A few worth mentioning are Waiting Room, Georgia (in particular my favourite version that was more rock than the album version), and Steamroller.
+The latter is not even on Spotify (it originally was but it was sadly removed) so you'll have to go listen to it from other unofficial sources.
+But one thing that Steamroller (and to be honest her other early tracks) had very heartfelt and somewhat direct lyrics.
+She just puts all her emotions into words, and I kind of respect that.

+Other shoutout:

+- _Promise_ by Laufey.
+Many months ago I featured a different track, _Lovesick_, from the same album _Bewitched_. _Lovesick_ was the the song about someone falling in love, and dreaming of what it all could be. _Promise_, on the other hand, is sort of the opposite.
+It's probably one of the saddest Laufey songs out there (I might even say it is the saddest).
+What do I like about the song?
+Is it the beautifully crafted lyrics of hers?
+Is it her angelic voice?
+Is it just how soft and gentle the instrumentation is to fit around the track?
+I don't know, but y'all should give it a listen.

+It's a slightly long writeup for the other shoutout this month because it was really a coin toss between which song I was going to feature this month.
+Ended up with _Steamroller_ to spice this list up a bit.

+---

 ## July 2024 - _Femininomenon_ by Chappell Roan

 I bought into the hype fully.

 Chappell is incredible.
 Sure, maybe Spotify did try to push her to all of the listeners.
 But dammit she deserves it.
 The whole album is incredible, and a strong contender for one of my AOTY spots this year.
-The whole album is a bop -- point to any song and you can find something good about it.
+Chappell's songs are a bop -- point to any of them and you can find something good about it.
 The lyrics, the bridge, every song is just unique and so, so good.

 But, as usual, _Femininomenon_ is my favourite for being such a strong opener.
-From the slower buildup, to the bridge, and even the short talking bit.
+From the slower buildup, to the bridge, and even the short talking bit to hype the listeners a bit.
 It has a catchy hook and a real fun one to just sing along to.
 I can really see why Chappell is such an icon.

+I have been away for a bit, so I really don't have any other good shoutouts this month.
+Just go listen to more Chappell Roan if you haven't already.

 ---